-When creating queries, I've noticed that there are multiple different metrics about tickets that are solved.
+When creating reports, I noticed that there are multiple different metrics about tickets that are solved.
 What is the difference between Solved tickets and Tickets solved?

-The Solved tickets metric can be found in the Tickets dataset.
+- Find the Solved tickets metric in the Tickets dataset.
 This metric tells you the number of tickets that are currently in a solved status in your account.

-For example, by using the Solved tickets metric with the Assignee name attribute, you can see a snapshot of the number of tickets that are currently in a Solved status organized by what agent those tickets are currently assigned to.
-But, as soon as one of those tickets switches back to Pending or Open it will no longer show in the report.
+For example, by using the Solved tickets metric with the Assignee name attribute, you can see a snapshot of the number of tickets that are currently in a solved status organized by what agent those tickets are currently assigned to.
+But, as soon as one of those tickets switches back to pending or open, the ticket will no longer show in the report.

-The Tickets solved metric can be found both in the Tickets dataset and the Ticket updates dataset.
-This metric tells you the number of tickets that changed from a different status to a Solved status or a Closed status at any point.
-This metric excludes tickets moving from a Solved status to a Closed status so as not to double count tickets.
+- Find the Tickets solved metric in the Tickets dataset and the Updates history dataset.
+This metric tells you the number of tickets that changed from a different status to a solved status or a closed status at any point.
+This metric excludes tickets moving from a solved status to a closed status so as not to double count tickets.

-In the Ticket updates dataset, the data this metric shows is dependent on how you use it.
-For example, you can use it along with the Ticket group attribute to see how many tickets were moved to a Solved or Closed status by each of your agent groups regardless of what status those tickets are in now.
+In the updates history dataset, the data this metric shows is dependent on how you use it.
+For example, you can use it along with the Ticket group attribute to see how many tickets were moved to a solved or closed status by each of your agent groups regardless of what status those tickets are in now.

-Generally, when using a time axis, like ticket solved date, you can use the Tickets dataset with the solved tickets metric and you will see the tickets that were solved on the given day.
-So, there is no need to switch over to the Ticket Updates dataset to try and get day-by-day information on what tickets were moved to a solved status.
+Generally, when using a time axis, such as ticket solved date, you can use the Tickets dataset with the Solved tickets metric.
+This shows you the tickets that were solved on the given day.
+There is no need to switch over to the updates history dataset to try and get day-by-day information on what tickets were moved to a solved status.

 If you want to see a snapshot of how many tickets were in a solved status on any given day, use the backlog dataset to do that.
 Learn more about that unique dataset here: Analyzing your ticket backlog history with Explore.